 April 21, 2022 New Orleans, La.

-The Louisiana iris Conservation Initiative (LICI) was able to get 6,000 wild I. giganticaerulea species of the Louisiana iris planted in area refuges and nature preserves during the period from last year’s spring iris bloom until February, 2022, according to LICI board of directors member, Gary Salathe.
-He said that LICI accomplished their goals for the year by using local volunteers, since the COVID 19 pandemic shut down out-of-state college students from coming in to help.
-The students came to southeast Louisiana in pre-pandemic times to help with marsh and plant restoration projects.
-This allowed them to accrue service credit hours.
+The Louisiana iris Conservation Initiative (LICI) was able to plant 6,000 wild I. giganticaerulea species of the Louisiana iris in area refuges and nature preserves from June 2021 to February 2022, according to LICI board of directors member Gary Salathe.
+He said that LICI accomplished its goals for the year by using local volunteers since the COVID 19 pandemic shut down out-of-state college students from coming in to help.
+In pre-pandemic times, the students came to southeast Louisiana to help with plant restoration projects in the marshes.
+They were motivated to assist in the tremendous effort to rebuild the wetlands and accrue service credit hours.

-LICI's projects rescue irises that are threatened with destruction and then they relocate the irises to area refuges and nature preserves.
-In the process they are restoring the irises in areas where they once were plentiful.
+LICI's projects rescue irises threatened with destruction and then relocate the irises to area refuges and nature preserves.
+In the process, they restore the irises in areas where they once were plentiful.
 Achieving their goal for this year was a challenge because the last two years required many more volunteer events of 6 - 8 people from the local area to accomplish what 15 – 20 out-of-state college students could do in just one outing, according to Salathe.

-Another challenge LICI faced in 2021-2022 in meeting their iris planting goal was due to their taking on a major tree planting project at a US Fish & Wildlife Service refuge.
-The refuge is also home to one of their largest iris restoration projects.
-"The tree planting project not only diverted our attention from rescuing and planting irises, but took up huge blocks of our volunteers’ time", Salathe said.
-He added that a big positive was that the volunteers played a key role in reforesting an important area of the refuge after other volunteers lead by LICI killed off thousands of Chinese tallow trees.
-The tallow tree is an invasive tree species that out-competes native trees and crowds out the Louisiana irises.
+Another challenge LICI faced in 2021-2022 in meeting their iris planting goal was their taking on a major tree planting project at a US Fish & Wildlife Service refuge.
+The refuge is also home to one of their most significant iris restoration projects.
+"The tree-planting project not only diverted our attention from rescuing and planting irises but took up huge blocks of our volunteers' time," Salathe said.
+He added that a significant positive was that the volunteers played a crucial role in reforesting an essential area of the refuge after other volunteers led by LICI killed off thousands of Chinese tallow trees.
+The tallow tree is an invasive species that out-competes native trees and crowds out the Louisiana irises.

-What also added to the difficulty of matching the 8,000 Louisiana irises LICI rescued and planted in 2020-2021 season was the fact southeast Louisiana was hit by a very powerful Hurricane Ida on August 29, 2021.
-"We ended up spending a lot of volunteer hours helping to get many of the refuges' boardwalks back in shape after they were damaged by the hurricane", Salathe says.
+What also added to the difficulty of matching the 8,000 Louisiana irises LICI rescued and planted in the 2020-2021 season was that a mighty Hurricane Ida hit southeast Louisiana on August 29, 2021.
+"We spent many volunteer hours helping get many of the refuges' boardwalks back in shape after the hurricane-damaged them," Salathe says.
 The good news was that the irises at only one of LICI's projects were significantly set back from the hurricane.
-The rest recovered in time for this spring’s iris bloom.
+The rest recovered in time for this spring's iris bloom.

-Photo: An example of the damage that Hurricane Ida did to one of LICI's iris restoration projects are these photos of the Louisiana irises at the Louisiana Wildlife and Fisheries Joyce Management Area's Swampwalk boardwalk near Ponchatoula, La.
-The photo on the left is before Hurricane Ida and on the right is a photo of the same area two weeks after the hurricane.
+Photo: An example of the damage that Hurricane Ida did to one of LICI's iris restoration projects is these photos of the Louisiana irises at the Louisiana Wildlife and Fisheries Joyce Management Area's Swampwalk boardwalk near Ponchatoula, La.
+The image on the left is before Hurricane Ida and on the right is a photo of the same area two weeks after the hurricane.

-As the iris bloom began in late March of 2022 some of LICI's volunteers, including LICI board member Paul Christiansen, switched hats from being iris rescuers to iris public relations specialists.
+As the iris bloom began in late March of 2022, LICI's volunteers, including LICI board member Paul Christiansen, switched hats from iris rescuers to iris public relations specialists.
 One of LICI's partners on many projects, Common Ground Relief, worked with them to create the second annual interactive google map titled "Louisiana Iris Viewing Locations 2022".
-This map had sixteen locations where the public could go see wild irises in bloom.
-The sites were ranked on the map from "The Best" to the "Very Good".
+This map had sixteen locations where the public could see wild irises in bloom.
+LICI ranked the sites on the map from "The Best" to "Very Good."

-When LICI did a Facebook posting of the map it ended up reaching over 47,000 people.
-Over 17,000 people actually downloaded the map.
-The excitement it created resulted in numerous news reports about the locations found on the map in area newspapers, social media and TV news shows.
-The end result was more people than ever going out to the sites - most of which were locations of LICI's iris restoration projects - to see the irises in bloom.
-It was a huge win for all involved, including the landowners that saw attendance pick up at their sites.
+When LICI did a Facebook posting of the map, it reached over 47,000 people.
+Over 17,000 people downloaded the map.
+The excitement it created resulted in numerous news reports about the locations found on the map in area newspapers, social media, and TV news shows.
+More people than ever went out to the sites - most of which were locations of LICI's iris restoration projects - to see the irises bloom.
+It was a massive win for all involved, including the landowners that saw attendance pick up at their sites.

 Photo: College students from Iowa State University are shown in March, 2022 planting irises into containers at the LICI iris holding area in New Orleans.
 They had rescued the irises that morning as the first LICI iris rescue for the 2022-2023 season.

-Many new sites have requested irises from LICI and the group wants to add more irises to their existing projects, so they have set a goal to get at least 8,000 irises rescued and planted during the 2022-2023 iris rescue and planting season.
+Many new sites have requested irises from LICI.
+The group also wants to add more irises to their existing projects, so they have set a goal to get at least 8,000 irises rescued and planted during the 2022-2023 iris rescue and planting season.